-keeping employees on the move can be good for business
+Keeping employees on the move can be good for business

 In life, as in business, nothing stands still.
-Indeed, the whole essence of life is that what keeps the life force going in cells, and humans is motion.
+Indeed, the whole essence of life is that what keeps the life force going in cells, and humans in motion.
 Once things stop, that’s when entropy begins, and deterioration and decay set in.

 It is the same in organisations.
-Successful businesses will be constantly moving and changing, and as a result, the requirements in terms of the energy, skillset and knowledge within the company change.
+Successful businesses will be constantly moving and changing, and as a result, the requirements in terms of energy, skillset and knowledge within the company change.
 It is, for this reason, savvy business owners understand their teams will change and evolve.
 There comes a point when even the most valued employees will move on, or be adept at changing.

 Turnover rates are key indicators

 The average turnover rate for employees in the UK for 2012 was 10.6%, which is an upward trend from the preceding two years.
 This means that more people are moving out of jobs.
 Some might be moving into new jobs and some onto other pursuits.

 The employee turnover rate can be an important indicator for you because it will tell you if your workforce plans are effective.
 To put this at its most basic: if you have recruited people you want to keep, and they are leaving, or if you want people to go, and they are staying; then you have a problem.
 Although you will likely instinctively know what is happening on the ground, determining an optimum employee turnover rate, although not an exact science can be a great way to track your progress.

 According to CIPD (Chartered Institute of Personnel and Development), the way to calculate your employee turnover is:

 (Total number of leavers over the period / Average total number of staff employed) x 100